dicarlo2/ScalaEquals/README.md

 ## Downloading

-Feel free to fork (or checkout) this repo.
-Additionally, packaged jars are available in the root directory.
+Packaged jars are available in the root directory.
+ScalaEquals 1.0.0 was built and packaged with [`sbt`][simple], feel free to checkout the repo and build it!

 ## Details